Educational Leadership (EDLD)

 EDLD 690 Internship For Urban School Personnel I (3 Credits)

 This directed experience in educational supervision and administration is an opportunity for students of advanced standing in programs in administration and supervision to engage in an internship planned cooperatively by the candidate, a practicing school administrator (mentor), and the assigned departmental supervisor.
 Internships are planned in advance.
 In addition to working closely with the sponsoring administrator or supervisor in the full range of activities of his/her assignment, the candidate is expected to plan and complete a comprehensive project in one of the following areas of administrative and supervisory functioning: curriculum development, curriculum evaluation, instructional improvement, evaluation of instruction, administrative processes and leadership, resource management.
 This project is planned prior to the beginning of the internship experience.
-Prerequisite: Matriculation, advanced standing, permission of chairperson, and permission of Director of Graduate Studies.

 Pre-Requisite(s): Marticulation Required